NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

   Matching Edges may be any of the listed QEdge.predicates.
   This effectively creates a simple batch query mechanism where the response may contain multiple edges, where each one matches at least one of the specified QEdge.predicates.
-- Biolink predicate descendents do not need to be specified separately.
-Queries MUST automatically match descendents. (e.g. QEdge.predicates is [ 'biolink:regulates' ], then the KP MUST return Edges with biolink:positively_regulates and biolink:negatively_regulates if present)
+- Biolink predicate descendants do not need to be specified separately.
+Queries MUST automatically match descendants. (e.g. QEdge.predicates is [ 'biolink:regulates' ], then the KP MUST return Edges with biolink:positively_regulates and biolink:negatively_regulates if present)

 ## QNode.xxxxx